-HQC is working with its partners – the Ministry of Health, eHealth Saskatchewan, the soon-to-be-launched Saskatchewan Health Authority, and the Saskatchewan Cancer Agency – on a new approach to measuring health system performance in Saskatchewan.
+HQC is working with its partners – the Ministry of Health, eHealth Saskatchewan, the Saskatchewan Health Authority, and the Saskatchewan Cancer Agency – on a new approach to measuring health system performance in Saskatchewan.
 As part of our provincial role in health system measurement and reporting, we are helping develop a framework that will improve our understanding of the factors that contribute to, or detract from, delivering high-quality care.
 In order to become a learning health system, we need to better understand the factors that enable us to achieve our targets or cause us to fall short.

 Measuring health care outcomes and processes to generate evidence for decision making is a strategic priority for HQC.
 In January 2017 the Saskatchewan Advisory Panel on Health System Structure released their recommendations.
 In that report, HQC was given a mandate to monitor and report on the experience and outcomes of patient care.